 Always try shoes on.
 Stand up and walk around.
 If the shoes aren’t comfortable, don’t buy them.

 To help relieve a painful bunion, put an ice cube in a plastic bag.
-Rub the ice on the bunion for five minutes.
-Repeat two to three times a day.
+Rub the ice on the bunion for 5 minutes.
+Repeat 2 to 3 times a day.

 You may want to put a pad over the bunion to cushion it.
 You can buy bunion pads at most drugstores.

 Wearing wider shoes and padding the bunion may not relieve the pain.
-Your doctor may then suggest surgery.
+Your healthcare provider may then suggest surgery.
 During surgery, the bunion is shaved away and the bones are put back in a straight line.